dghoshal-lbl/madats/paper/paper.md

 Data Management Abstractions
 ----------------------------
 MaDaTS provides a simple data management abstraction through the **manage()** interface.
-Users simply create a VDS and tell MaDaTS to manage workflow data and tasks.
+Users create a VDS and tell MaDaTS to manage workflow data and tasks.
 The 'manage' interface also allows users to group the tasks in different ways.
-Additionally, users can also select the data management strategy in MaDaTS.
+Additionally, users can select the data management strategy in MaDaTS.
 By default, MaDaTS provides three data management strategies -
 i) *workflow-aware*: data management decisions are made based on the structure of the workflow, ii) *storage-aware*: data management decisions